savio1-domi/phase-1-code-challenge-1/README.md

     code .

-## Running the application
+## To test the application
-Use the browser to run the application.
+Use the browser.

 ## Author
 Senior Developer Dominic Juma